-Phleboliths appear as focal calcifications, often with radiolucent centers (another helpful sign if present to distinguish them from ureteric calculi).
+Phleboliths appear as focal calcifications, often with radiolucent centers (if present, a helpful sign to distinguish them from urolithiasis).
 This appearance is attributed to calcification peripherally within the vessel, and is frequently seen on abdominal radiographs (66% of phleboliths 2).
-It can also be seen on CT provided thin sections are obtained (at 5mm thick slices radiolucent centers will be inapparent in 99% of phleboliths 2).
+It can also be seen on CT provided thin sections are obtained (at 5 mm thick slices radiolucent centers will be inapparent in 99% of phleboliths 2).

 Two signs are helpful in distinguishing a ureteric calculus from a phlebolith: